hashicorp/terraform-website/content/source/docs/cloud/api/variable-sets.html.md

 }
 ```

-on success, responds with no content
+On success, this endpoint responds with no content.